EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/zenodo_doi.md

 ---
 title: Adding a DOI in your code releases with Zenodo
 search_exclude: true
-description: Covers how to obtain a DOI via Zenodo for your code releases
+description: This page explains how to obtain a DOI via Zenodo for your code releases
-contributors: ["Shoaib Sufi"]
+contributors: ["Shoaib Sufi", "Daniel Garijo"]
 page_id: zenodo_doi
 related_pages: []
 ---
 ## How can I get a Digital Object Identifier (DOI) for my code release?

 ### Description
-Obtaining a DOI (a type of persistent identifier) for your software has become [increasingly popular][datacite-doi-software].
-So, how do you obtain a DOI (a type of persistent identifier) to refer to your software releases?
-And what are the benefits; this could be because you or another user of the code would like to refer to it in a publication or you would like a global repository independent way of referring to it.
+Obtaining a DOI (a type of persistent identifier) for your software has become [increasingly popular][datacite-doi-software] to indicate others how to cite your software (either in a publication or as an independent way of referring to your software versions).
+In this document we describe how to obtain a DOI to refer to your software releases.

 ### Considerations
 * You use [GitHub][github] as your software repository